-ANAVAMI CENTER is interested in true art, like true literature, that makes an impact as it expands the spectrum of everyday life.
+ANAVAMI CENTERis interested in true art that makes an impact as it expands the spectrum of everyday life.
+Through the art-making process wholeness is experienced by participation for the creators and the audience.
 The arts are a means of participating in what the Sufis call ‘remembering’.
 To remember is to return to that completeness that we know and create.
-Co-creating on this level of knowing calls magic into life, while at the same time comes toe to toe with the logistics of life.
-Through the art-making process wholeness is experienced by participation for the creator as well as the audience.
-In both cases we are reminded of who we are.
-Artistry is created through ‘transrational consciousness’, applying reason with vigor, but also intuition and higher states of consciousness.
+Artistry is created through ‘transrational consciousness’, applying reason with vigor, intuition and higher states of consciousness.
+Co-creating on this level of knowing, calls magic into life and allows one to go toe-to-toe with the logistics of life.
+We are reminded of who we are.

-ANAVAMI CENTER offers weekly studio art circles, some with online components that allow for participants from near and far.
+ANAVAMI CENTER allows for participation from near and far through weekly studio art circles with online components.
 Yearly retreats and seasonal workshops expand the Center beyond the walls of the studio to explore and expand our artistic expression in unique environments around the world.
-The Center also offers community events including shows, lectures, book signings and workshops that combine creative process with martial arts, healing modalities, and archetypal work through subjects of the mystery schools like Qabalah and Tarot.
+The Center also offers community events including various shows, lectures, book signings and workshops that combine creative process with martial arts, healing modalities, and archetypal work through subjects of the mystery schools like Qabalah and Tarot.

-Majio studied art in the California University system, has a master’s Degree in Creation Spirituality from Naropa University and trained with Jeremy Taylor at the Marin Institute for Projective Dreamwork.
+Majio studied art at UC Santa Cruz, has a master’s Degree in Creation Spirituality from Naropa University and trained with Jeremy Taylor at the Marin Institute for Projective Dreamwork.
 Because of her interest in the relationship of the conscious to the subconscious she became a certified Clinical Transpersonal Hypnotherapist.
 This brought up the issue of how to break out of the everyday trance as much as the motive to create them.
-She painted in Madrid and Paris, and lived in Mexico, Korea and Taiwan.
 Majio taught creative process to art students at Seika Art College in Kyoto which began her inquiry into the role of creative process in inner development as relatedness to community.
-During this time she was introduced to more immersive practices at Daitokuji, a Zen Buddhist temple complex, that connected her to the traditional practice in the art as being through the arts.
+During this time she was introduced to more immersive practices at Daitokuji, a Zen Buddhist temple complex, that connected her to the traditional practice spirituality through the arts.

 I have come to utilize what I call out-on-a-limb, which is a way of creating a visually untenable, awkward or uncomfortable situation which pushes a response outside of learned strategies.
-Things, content and visual depiction, will then reveal themselves on multiple nuanced levels.
-My daily practice of haiku augments this way of working in several ways.
-More significant than the haiku form of 17 syllables in line three lines 5,7,5 is how, when successful haiku leads to a leap, or pause or insight.
-It is similar to a Zen koan, that provokes a perspective beyond habit.
-Koan practice can be defined as stimulating the possible meeting of two realities.
+Things, as content and visual depiction, reveal themselves on multiple nuanced levels.
+My daily practice of haiku augments this way of working in several ways and when successful haiku goes beyond the form of 17 syllables in line three lines of 5,7,5 and instead leads to a leap, or pause or insight.
+It is similar to a Zen koan, that provokes a perspective beyond habit stimulating the possible meeting of two realities.
 I invite this provocation into my visual work.
-Out-on-a-limb invokes something surprising that often can’t be quite articulated, but seems to build on itself.
+Out-on-a-limb invokes something surprising that often can’t quite be articulated but seems to build on itself.
 It requires embracing the confusion of not knowing, which reveals perspectives not considered, activating the participation with the materials.
 This includes and goes beyond physical place and time with connotations that are not perceivable until they appear.
-More and more I am sensing my work is more a collaborative endeavor as part of a greater wholeness that I am.
+More and more I am sensing my work is more a collaborative endeavor as part of a greater wholeness.